SergioEstanRuiz/SergioEstanRuiz.github.io/teaching.md

 - **Linear Algebra (2024)**
 - **Numerical Analysis (2025)**
 - **Network Science (2025)**
+- I am leading a **reading group on Large Language Models**.
+We have covered the basics of statistical learning, training of parametric models, the transformer-based architecture of LLMs, as well as the use of orchestration in the context of modern LLMs.

-I have also contributed to the assessment of Fundamentals of Statistical Inference in 2025.
+- I have also contributed to the assessment of **Fundamentals of Statistical Inference** in 2025.

 ## Cambridge University